kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-ks-on-linux-airgapped.md

 ## Step 2: Download Installer Package

-**1.** Download `KubeSphere 2.1.1` to your taskbox machine, then unpack it and go to the folder `conf`.
+Download `KubeSphere 2.1.1` to your taskbox machine, then unpack it and go to the folder `conf`.

 ```bash
 curl -L https://kubesphere.io/download/stable/latest > installer.tar.gz \
 && tar -zxf installer.tar.gz && cd kubesphere-all-v2.1.1/conf
 ```

+## Step 3: Configure Host Template

+> This step is only for multi-node, you can skip this step if you choose all-in-one.

-**2.** Please refer to the following sample to configure all hosts in `hosts.ini`.
+Please refer to the following sample to configure all hosts in `hosts.ini`.
 It is recommended to install KubeSphere using root user.
 The following is an example configuration for `CentOS 7.5` using root user.
 Note do not manually wrap any line in the file.

 > Note:
 >